mdibrahimshareef/python-practice/README.md

 # Python Practice 🚀

 Welcome to my **Python Practice** repository!
-This is a daily learning journal where I practice and improve my Python skills through solving problems, writing programs, and building logic step by step.
+This is a learning journal where I practice and improve my Python skills through solving problems, writing programs, and building logic step by step.

 ## 📚 What you'll find here